michaelmdresser/csci5622project/README.md

 * [Curry_Figs](Curry_Figs) -- Figures generated for the final report and the poster made by Curry
 * [Figures](Figures) -- Figures generated for the final report and the poster made by Erika, Michael, and Garrison
 * [knn-predictions](knn-predictions), [svm-predictions](svm-predictions), [nn-final-models](nn-final-models) contain the final results for KNN, SVM, and Neural Nets (created by Erika and Michael)
-* preprocess-* notebooks: Notebooks containing methods of preprocessing the data.
+* preprocess-\* notebooks: Notebooks containing methods of preprocessing the data.
+* [data](data) -- all data, from initial splits to preprocessed variants

 The rest of the notebooks deal with data processing/modifications and actual application and design of the various machine learning algorithms we explored.